mvillion/tinybinmat/README.md

 Library for tiny bit matrix manipulation
 Bit matrices operate on GF2.
 The library is written in C with Python bindings.

-8x8, 16x16 and 32x32-bit matrices are supported with optimizations in AVX2.
+All matrices size are supported with special optimizations for 8x8, 16x16 and 32x32-bit matrices.
-A 16x16 bit matrix fits into a single AVX2 thus it can be expected that a few operations can be necessary to perform a transposition, multiplication or matrix inversion.
-AVX512 proposes _mm512_gf2p8affine_epi64_epi8 instruction that can perform 8 8x8 multiplication in a single instruction.
+AVX2 and GFNI can be used on processors that support these instructions.

 # I. installation